anthonylindsay/tasktimer/README.md

 - A timer can be deleted at any point.
 - Timers can be merged together.
 - Total tracked time can be displayed/updated.
+- Shift time from one timer to another.

 Known Issues